juanuys/juanuys.github.io/_posts/2020-07-14-introduction-to-game-design.md

 ## What did I learn?

 This was my favourite week, as I love a good story.
 Even though my pen & paper game has had story since week 1, I learnt to pay more attention to story in future games.
 I learnt the difference between writer-driven and writer-led.
 I've been aware of player-led vs "anything else", but it was good to learn these finer distinctions.
-Again, all too often someone with a programming background like me would make a game because we like the coding challenge, then skimp on a lot of the other components, especially the story.
+Again, all too often someone with a programming background like me would make a game because we like the coding challenge, then skimp on a lot of the other components, especially the story (that said, not all games have story, and can be just straight-up gameplay like [Tetris](https://en.wikipedia.org/wiki/Tetris), and [some folks](https://www.theatlantic.com/technology/archive/2017/04/video-games-stories/524148/) reckon story has no place in video games).
 I'm also reminded to play some more [Pathfinder](https://en.wikipedia.org/wiki/Pathfinder_Roleplaying_Game)!

+PS incorporate story into your game if it makes sense to do so.

 # Week 4